vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

   right amount to donate is not sensitive to cost-effectiveness estimates (see below).

-* The entry of exit of other major donors to the cause areas or charities of interest to the donor won't affect the right amount for the donor to donate, *or* such entry or exit is unlikely
+* The entry or exit of other major donors to the cause areas or charities of interest is unlikely, *or* such entry or exit won't affect the right amount to donate

 Also, it makes sense if the donor believes things in this general cluster about personal finances: